5 Historical Books Like A Gentleman In Moscow

 1. A Man Called Ove

 This book talks about how Ove develops relationships with them and how they upend his life.
 It’s a wonderful, heartwarming story that I adored most.
-Also, it’s one of those stories that there’s so much depth and dimension to it and so many things that the author talks about that make you think.
+Also, it’s one of those stories that have so much depth and dimension to them and so many things that the author talks about that make you think.

 Author: Fredrik Backman